-As at September 30, 2015, the Corporation had cash and cash equivalents of \$726,046 (\$310,736 - at December 31, 2014) and restricted deposits of \$1,332,609 (\$1,248,017 - at December 31, 2014) and a working capital shortfall of \$247,079,408 (\$201,718,503 at December 31, 2014).
+As at December 31, 2015, the Corporation had cash and cash equivalents of \$549,076 (\$310,736 - at December 31, 2014) and restricted deposits of \$1,248,000 \$344,049 of which is held in assets classified as held for sale) (\$1,248,017 - at December 31, 2014) and a working capital shortfall of \$249,341,174 (\$201,718,503 at December 31, 2014).

-The Corporation's available funds are not sufficient to fund the operation of the RDM project, the exploration work in Romania, working capital requirements and corporate administration.
-The Corporation continues to pursue strategic alternatives, including a possible sale or financial restructuring.
-The Corporation is currently assessing various financing options in order to secure additional funding and, in the interim, has been engaged in on-going discussions with Macquarie Bank to temporarily increase the amount available to the Corporation under the Facility until those alternative financing options are secured.
-To date, Macquarie Bank has continued to provide increases in the amount available under the Facility.
-Nevertheless, there is no assurance that these initiatives will be successful or sufficient or that Macquarie will continue to provide further advances (see also "Subsequent Event Discussion").
-These circumstances lead to significant doubt as to the ability of the Corporation to meet its obligations as they become due and, accordingly, the ultimate appropriateness of use of the accounting principles applicable to a going concern.
+The Corporation's available funds are not sufficient to fund the continuing operations of the exploration work in Romania, working capital requirements and corporate administration.
+The Corporation will need to secure additional financing in the future in order to meet the Corporation's requirements for funding of continuing operations.
+Nevertheless, there is no assurance that these initiatives will be successful or sufficient.
+These circumstances lead to material uncertainties and therefore significant doubt as to the ability of the Corporation to meet its obligations as they become due and, accordingly, the ultimate appropriateness of use of the accounting principles applicable to a going concern.

-The condensed interim consolidated financial statements do not reflect adjustments to the carrying value of assets and liabilities or reported expenses and balance sheet classifications that would be necessary if the going concern assumption was not appropriate.
+The audited consolidated financial statements do not reflect adjustments to the carrying value of assets and liabilities or reported expenses and balance sheet classifications that would be necessary if the going concern assumption was not appropriate.
 These adjustments could be material.

 As a result of delays in the completion of the construction at the RDM project, MRDM, as borrower, and the Corporation (as guarantor) have defaulted on certain covenants imposed under the Facility arrangement with Macquarie Bank.
 These covenant defaults relate to financial and operational difficulties experienced by the Corporation, including delays in commencement of production and unplanned cost overruns.
-As a result, on October 18, 2013, MRDM and the Corporation entered into a Forbearance and Amendment Agreement, as subsequently amended from time to time, (the "Forbearance Agreement") with Macquarie Bank, under which the lenders have agreed to continue forbearing from exercising their rights under the Facility through February 15, 2016 (see also "Subsequent Event Discussion").
+As a result, on October 18, 2013, MRDM and the Corporation entered into a Forbearance and Amendment Agreement, as subsequently amended from time to time, (the "Forbearance Agreement") with Macquarie Bank, under which the lenders have agreed to continue forbearing from exercising their rights under the Facility through April 1, 2016.
+On March 31, 2016, Macquarie Bank assigned all of it rights, title and interest in the Facility to Brio (see also "Disposition of MRDM").
 This has also resulted in the Corporation reclassifying all scheduled repayment under the Facility as current liabilities.
-In addition, under the terms of the Forbearance Agreement